agiliq/django-admin-cookbook/docs/optimize_queries.rst

 How to optimize queries in Django admin?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If you have a lot of calculated fields in your admin, you can be running multipel queries per object leading to your admin can becoming quite slow.
+If you have a lot of calculated fields in your admin, you can be running multiple queries per object leading to your admin can becoming quite slow.
 To fix this you can override the :code:`get_queryset` method on model admin to annotate the calculated fields.

 Lets take the example of this :code:`ModelAdmin` we have for :code:`Origin`::